 Getting small business loans from banks can be like trying to get blood from a turnip, pretty much impossible.
 That is why so few people bother even trying.
-Instead, they take out second mortgages or credit lines on their homes, sell possessions on eBay or in garage sales, max out credit cards, borrow from friends and relatives.
-These options are probably the last step before approaching a bank is scraping up change from the sofa or car.
-So why should you even bother trying to get a business loan?
-Because sometimes all of those methods still come up short of what you need.
-After all, there are many reasons why your business might need an infusion of cash, such as:
+Instead, they take out second mortgages or credit lines on their homes.
+Consumers sell possessions on eBay or in garage sales, max out credit cards, borrow from friends and relatives.
+These options are the last step before approaching a bank is scraping up change from the sofa or car.
+So why should you even bother trying to get a loan?
+Because sometimes those methods still come up short of what you need.
+After all, there are many reasons why your company might need an infusion of cash, such as:

 - Startup Costs